How to Design your Strategy War Room?

 A glazed door is used as a war room

-Many believed that a physical room is essential to set up a Strategy War Room, as it is not as simple as a concept.
-We have also noticed that many companies and organizations leave a spacious venue or even a whole floor for the purposes of creative brainstorming or project discussion with free drinks, sand bags and lots of post-it on the wall.
+Many believed that a physical room is essential to set up a strategy war room, as it is not as simple as a concept.
+We have also noticed that many companies and organizations leave a spacious venue or even a whole floor for the purposes of creative brainstorming or project discussion with free drinks, sandbags and lots of post-it on the wall.
 Cultivating co-creation culture within organizations is critical and setting up a welcoming space is only step one.
 How do we bring this co-creation process into strategy design in a war room?

 Based on our experiences of leading strategic discussion and designing innovation process for various organizations, here is the strategy war room design that you can adapt.
 The core principle for a strategy war room is that the present and future can be seen simultaneously.
 As we observe, teams always jump into the discussion about the future but neglect to mention their thoughts on the present.
 What’s the consequence?

-In our simple experiment, employees from the same companies, even the same business unit, were asked to describe the business model of “the present” in a form of business model canvas.
+In our simple experiment, employees from the same companies, even the same business unit, were asked to describe the business model of “the present” in the form of business model canvas.
 The results showed that they had a largely different understanding and assumptions of what business they are in now.
-And these different assumptions are often invisible when we discuss about the future, leaving those proposed ideas remain unconnected.
+And these different assumptions are often invisible when we discuss the future, leaving those proposed ideas to remain unconnected.

 As you can see already, this process is definitely not linear.
 It is a process where relentless explorations, tests, learning, redesign are happening.
 A room filled with this kind of dynamic thought process can breed creativity and allow teams to explore, dive into and define valuable questions to solve for your business.

 Take a look at your workspace, and see which canvas would be good for you to draw out your strategy design.
 How about breaking down a door, a wall, or a partition?
 Just turn it into a space that can stimulate your dialogue about strategy!